equinor/ert/README.md

 ## Building libres

 ### 1. Build libecl
-Build and install [libecl](https://github.com/Equinor/libecl).
-When configuring `libecl` you should used the option `-DCMAKE_INSTALL_PREFIX` to tell ``cmake`` where to install `libecl`.
+Build and install [libecl](https://github.com/Equinor/libecl) at the version that `.libecl_version` specifies.
+When configuring
+`libecl` you should used the option `-DCMAKE_INSTALL_PREFIX` to tell ``cmake`` where to install `libecl`.
 The value passed to `CMAKE_INSTALL_PREFIX` will be needed when running cmake to configure `libres` in point 4 below.
 For now let us